 While saffron tea offers numerous health benefits, it may not be suitable for everyone.
 Here are some important considerations to keep in mind:

-Who Should Avoid Saffron Tea
+Who Should Avoid Saffron Tea:

 - Pregnancy: Saffron can stimulate contractions, so it’s best to avoid it during pregnancy.
+Doses larger than typical culinary amounts are considered likely unsafe during pregnancy and may cause miscarriage.

 - Breastfeeding: There’s limited research on the safety of saffron during breastfeeding, so caution is advised.